mPulseMedia/streamEditor/doc/v1/autodesk.md

 Once the page and the library are loaded, the library locates this pre-defined player object.
 > window[‘e7917642de4a4f1eae0a331375e03784’]

-The library then adds this new element to the page:
+The library then adds a new element **ovrGen_layer** beneith the pre-defined element **oo-player-container**.
-> ovrGen_layer

-The parent to the newly added element is the following pre-defined element:
-> oo-player-container

-The library determines the unique identifer of the loaded video, as extracted from **data-embed-code**, for exmaple:
+The library determines the unique identifer of the currently loaded video, as extracted from **data-embed-code**, for exmaple:
 > data-embed-code="ptOTNuNzE6h-RpzQi1SLyfjFzuPcnqvu"

 NOTE: If any of these objects or elements changes, please inform StreamEditor.
 Also, on AU's currently live site, the pre-defined player object and parent to our newly added element, respectivly, are: